Becker CPA Review is the most well-known guided review course in the accounting industry.

 With this type of classroom setting and quality of tutors, it isn’t hard to imagine that the classes are extremely boring (I know accounting is boring, but still…)

 As if it isn’t enough, the classes run from 9am to 6pm with 1 hour lunch break in between.
-Typically, I tried to stay focused for the first 2 hours, then for the third I would inevitably zoomed out for a while… after lunch I had to keep doodling (or mechanically circling and highlighting as told) to stay awake.
+Typically, I tried to stay focused for the first 2 hours, then for the third I would inevitably zoomed out… after lunch I had to keep doodling (or mechanically circling and highlighting as told) to stay awake.
 At the end of the class, I would be lucky if I still remembered the content in the first 2 hours.

 5. I Gave Up